 Fill in the pupils and mouth – this is called flooding.
 You can see that my mouth isn’t completely smooth.
 That is because I was hurrying.
 If your royal icing is a bit thick, it will tend to leave ridges when you flood/fill in colour.
 To avoid this, dip your finger into some water – it needs to be damp, not wet – and smooth down the ridges and bumps.
 You have to work very fast as royal icing starts drying very quickly.
 If you use a wet (not damp) finger, you will get little drops of water in the royal icing and they will dry blotchy and yuk.

 Now flood your eyes with white, your nose with orange and your face with red.
 Err on the side of caution and make sure that the royal icing you use for flooding is slightly more runny than the royal icing you used for piping the outline.
 It will settle a lot better and you needn’t worry about spreading, because the black icing will form a wall that will keep the colour contained.

 You can use the royal icing to pipe names, phrases, numbers, dots, stars…anything, really…on the side of the cake.

 I piped Jaco’s name on the side – not very centred, hehe.

 You might want to print out your name/phrase and trace it onto the cake (in the same way as the outline) before piping.
 That way you can alter it if it is really wonky.
 And you can also copy really fancy letters in this way.
 Free-hand piping and I are not the best of friends!

 And there you have it.
-A perfectly simple and simply perfect Elmo Cake!
+A perfectly simple Elmo Cake!

-If you would like to make some Elmo Cookies to go along with your Elmo Cake, head over to my post about Elmo Cookies for all the nitty-gritty.
+If you would like to make some Elmo Cookies to go along with your Elmo Cake, you can find the instructions HERE.